SolidRun/ti_am64x_build/README.md

 ## Introduction
 Main intention of this repository is to build a buildroot based build environment for TI AM64x based product evaluation.

-The build script provides ready to use images that can be deployed on micro SD.
+The build script provides ready to use images that can be deployed on a micro SD card.

 ## Build with host tools
 Simply running ./runme.sh, it will check for required tools, clone and build images and place results in output/ directory.